Gentrification of Atlanta: Eastside Atlanta

 Many of Atlanta's neighborhoods experienced massive white flight that affected other major American cities in the 20th century, causing the decline of once upper and upper-middle-class southeast Atlanta neighborhoods including Grant Park, Inman Park, Candler Park, Peoplestown and SummerHill.
 In the 1970s, after neighborhood opposition blocked two freeways from being built through the Southeast side, the area became the starting point for Atlanta's gentrification wave, first becoming affordable, hip but edgy neighborhoods attracting young people, and by 2000 having become relatively affluent areas attracting people from across Metro Atlanta to their upscale shops and restaurants.
+The city of Decatur has undergone gentrification since the 2010s and the city lost much of its black and LGBT population.
+Furthermore, the fact that the city has its own school district makes it harder for DeKalb County schools to bus into Decatur city-proper.
+Bungalow homes, which have been traditionally associated with the hood, have become high-priced and sought-after by yuppies who appreciate Decatur’s gay-friendly reputation.